clog-tool/clog-cli/README.md

 ### Custom Sections

-By default, `clog` will display two sections in your changelog, `Features` and `Bug Fixes`.
+By default, `clog` will display three sections in your changelog, `Features`, `Performance`, and `Bug Fixes`.
 You can add additional sections by using a `.clog.toml` file.
 To add more sections, simply add a `[sections]` table, along with the section name and aliases you'd like to use in your commit messages:

 ```toml
 [sections]